-There are many advantages to living in Europe as a digital nomad, but it’s important to consider each country’s cost of living and visa requirements before moving there.
+There are many advantages to living in Europe as a digital nomad.
+However, it’s important to consider each country’s cost of living and visa requirements before moving there.

 If you’re thinking about moving to Europe as a digital nomad, it’s important that you monitor the cost of living in each country you’ll be moving to.
-As with any relocation, it’s important to do your research and make sure you can find an affordable housing option in the area where you’re moving to.
+As with any relocation, it’s important to do your research.
+This will help you make sure you can find an affordable housing option in the area where you’re moving to.

 If you live in an expensive city like London, Paris, or Berlin, the cost of living will be high.
 On the other hand, if you move to a less expensive city like Prague, Madrid, or Athens, the cost of living will be much lower.

 Speak with the team at Lexidy today to learn more about Digital Nomad visas and moving to Europe.